rklaehn/vec-collections/README.md

 A straight port would have been pretty easy, but I have tried to make the port more rusty by offering in-place operations that do not allocate.

 The core algorithm that is used for all operations is a minimum comparison merge algorithm that requires fast random access to the elements of a collection, which you of course have in case of a slice or a vec.
+The minimum comparison merge algorithm will be useful as soon as the cost of a comparison is large compared to the cost of a copy, but you will still get very good performance in the case where the comparision is roughly the same cost as a copy.

 This is also a bit of a nursery for things I am currently working on.